godspeedsystems/godspeed-cli/README.md

 ```bash
 yarn global add @godspeedsystems/godspeed
 ```

-Once installed, You will be access to `godspeed` in yor command prompt.
+Once installed, you will have access to `Godspeed` in your command prompt
 ## Supported Commands & Arguments

   | Command               |     Options       | Description                                                                 |